ParameterizedBuilds/parameterized-builds/.github/CONTRIBUTING.md

 Another great way to get started is to join our [Gitter](https://gitter.im/parameterized-builds/Lobby)!
 Introduce yourself and we'll do our best to assist you towards your first or latest contribution.

+## Code Style and Best Practices

+This project uses [checkstyle](https://checkstyle.sourceforge.io/) as a Java code linter.
+The linting rules are as follows:

+- Max line length is 100 characters
+- Indentation is done with 4 spaces
+- Star imports are discouraged

+In addition, any code written should be accompanied by unit tests.

 ## Contribution Types

 ### Bug Reports